brunodrugowick/kindle-calendar-reader/README.md

 A client app that connects to your calendars and serves a simple HTML page with your events for the day.
 The page is simple enough for Kindle and other low-performance devices with rudimentary browsers be able to access it.

+Routes:

+- `/`: the root route serves a HTML page with a rudimentary list of events
+- `/setup`: servers a HTML page with a link to redirect you to Google to authorize the app
+- `/json`: for convenience, serves the same list of events in a JSON format

 ## Why?

 This is a personal project and a rough idea still under refinement.
 The motivation is that I wanted to put together